Abdulrahman3420/Abdulrahman_Naveed_BSE_Project/README.md

 Contained within this repository is an extensive collection of information detailing my meticulous work and innovation in bringing this cutting-edge project to life.

-For a closer look at the project's evolution and intricate details, please visit my GitHub repository by following this link: **GitHub Repository Link
+For a closer look at the project's evolution and intricate details, please visit my GitHub repository by following this link: **https://abdulrahman3420.github.io/Abdulrahman_Naveed_BSE_Project/

 Thank you for your interest in exploring my remarkable endeavor.